Below you will find information about each of the SIMS Partners and a brief desription of their role in SIMS.

 Responsible for the mass-localisation in cooperation with Mobilaris. iGW manages the mining vehicle computer with all connected sensors, hardware and software that interacts with Mobilaris MMI system to form the complete mass-localisation system.
 Development, integration and verification of mass-localisation.

-With a history of more than 125 years, K+S KALI GmbH has more experience than any of its competitors when it comes to extracting and processing potash salts.
-The unique deposits, which in addition to potash-containing minerals such as sylvinite and carnallite also include magnesium compounds such as kieserite, supply valuable natural raw materials.
+With a history of more than 125 years, K+S has more experience than any of its competitors when it comes to extracting and processing potash salts.
+The unique deposits in Germany, which in addition to potash-containing minerals such as sylvinite and carnallite also include magnesium compounds such as kieserite, supply valuable natural raw materials.
 The Potash and Magnesium Products business unit extracts potash and magnesium crude salts at six mines sites in Germany, which are further processed on site and at a former mining site to create end products or intermediate products.
 In Canada, the Bethune site, the first green-field potash plant in Saskatchewan, went into production 2017 (solution mining).
 In addition, the business unit has three processing sites in France.

-K+S KALI GmbH will take part in WP 3 and WP 7.
-K+S KALI GmbH will provide a test environment for firsts tests of the Ultra-Wideband radio (UWB) system for underground positioning and the mine backbone communication mesh network.
-In WP 7 Tasks 7.6, K+S KALI GmbH will contribute to the demonstration of thermal imaging in the application of material detection during face analysis.
-This technology can be used for roof crack detection, too, which will be part of Task 7.7.
+K+S will take part in WP 3 and WP 7.
+K+S will provide a test environment for firsts tests of the Ultra-Wideband radio (UWB) system for underground positioning and the mine backbone communication mesh network.
+In WP 7 Tasks 7.3, K+S will contribute to the demonstration of thermal imaging in the application of material detection during face analysis.
+This technology can be used for roof crack detection, too, which will be part of Task 7.4

 The personnel of the NMG department will take part in the SIMS project as the contributor to WP-7 (Ground Control), Task T7.3 – Optimization of production blasting parameters conducted for a group 0f faces, aiming for elastic wave effect amplification.